 Given a patient with CNS crisis and/or an altered level of consciousness, the Resident must be able to recognize the problem, institute immediate life-sustaining measures, carry out appropriate neurological examination, derive a differential diagnosis, and continue with appropriate diagnostic and supportive measures.
+The Resident shall demonstrate knowledge of:

-- The pathophysiology and importance of coma and raised intracranial pressure, with an understanding of the differences found during the different stages of development. - The investigation of coma and raised ICP and the monitoring techniques involved. - The available treatment for intracranial hypertension - Metabolic, structural and infectious causes of altered consciousness. - Seizure abnormalities and the systemic metabolic consequences of status epilepticus, with an emphasis on the pharmacological management. - The clinical diagnosis of brain death, and the confirmatory investigations involved with this diagnosis - Environmental and drug-related psychopathology associated with pediatric intensive care units (ie., anxiety, sleep disorder, hallucinations and withdrawal)
+- The pathophysiology and importance of coma and raised intracranial pressure, with an understanding of the differences found between children and adults - The investigation of coma and raised ICP and the monitoring techniques involved - The available treatment for intracranial hypertension - Metabolic, structural and infectious causes of altered consciousness. - Seizure abnormalities and the systemic metabolic consequences of status epilepticus, with an emphasis on the pharmacological management. - The clinical diagnosis of brain death, and the confirmatory investigations involved with this diagnosis - Environmental and drug-related psychopathology associated with intensive care units (ie., anxiety, sleep disorder, hallucinations and withdrawal) - 4.
+The Patient with Neuromuscular Dysfunction